lzawbrito/lzawbrito.github.io/src/components/writing/articles/locke-property-rights.md

 accumulation of property under the guise of a concomitant benefit to others.
-The above discussion on the state of nature’s precedency over property rights challenges this justification for limitless property accumulation, but it remains to show that Locke’s above claim regarding property ownership’s moral value is ill-conceived.
-I propose that owning and maintaining property within the bounds of the Lockean proviso is an act devoid of moral value, and that ownership of sufficient property to violate the proviso is not only morally improper but a natural consequence of Locke’s theory of property.
-The proviso, of course, places a natural limit on the amount of natural resources one can appropriate for oneself—with the earth’s fruits distributed to all individuals for their survival and enjoyment, and with the use of these fruits being a fundamental—perhaps divine—right, it follows that exploiting this right until others’ abilities to exercise it are compromised constitutes a violation of natural rights.
+The above discussion on the state of nature’s precedency over property rights challenges this justification for limitless property accumulation, but it remains to show that Locke’s claim of property ownership’s positive moral value is ill-conceived.
+I propose that owning and maintaining property within the bounds of the Lockean proviso is an act _devoid_ of moral value, and that ownership of sufficient property to violate the preservation of humanity is not only morally improper but a natural consequence of Locke’s theory of property.
+The proviso,
+of course, places a natural limit on the amount of natural resources one can appropriate for oneself—with the earth’s fruits distributed to all individuals for their survival and enjoyment, and with the use of these fruits being a divine right, it follows that exploiting this right until others’ abilities to exercise it are compromised constitutes a violation of natural rights.
 In fact, one may claim that the state of nature is precisely what permits punishing against transgressions of the proviso: if human beings